mindsdb/mindsdb-docs-old/mindsdb-docs/docs/comparisons/ComparsionWithOtherLibraries.md

 If you have the time and know-how to build a model that performs better than Mindsdb, but you still want the insights into the model and the data, as well as the pre-processing that Mindsdb provides, you can always plug in a custom machine learning model into Mindsdb.

 We are currently creating a new Benchmarks repository where you can find detailed list with up to date examples.
-Untill we release that you can check the old list of accuracy comparisons on our [examples repo](https://github.com/mindsdb/mindsdb-examples/tree/master/benchmarks).
+Untill we release that you can check the old list of accuracy comparisons on our [examples repo](https://github.com/mindsdb/mindsdb-examples/tree/master/benchmarks) and [public benchmarks](https://github.com/mindsdb/benchmarks).

 Each directory containes different examples, datasets and `README.md`.
 To see the accuracies and the models, simply run `mindsdb_acc.py` to run mindsdb on the dataset.